Realities of Recessions

 Individuals like you and me are what tend to lead the way out of difficult economic times.
 In the U.S., the consumer accounts for approximately two thirds of the overall economy.
 So far, consumer spending has remained strong even throughout 2022, however if unemployment begins to rise in 2023 we could see consumers with a more frugal state of mind.
 There is much less appetite for government intervention since the days of stimulus checks and bills seem to be on hold and for that reason, there is less of a buffer should we begin to experience a recession in 2023.

 Timing may not be Everything

 For individuals lucky enough to have cash reserves or even the stomach to jump back into the market, waiting for the “all-clear” can lead to missing out on gains.
 Since World War II, in recessions that have a corresponding equity correction, the S&P 500 has bottomed 3 months before the end of each recessionary period.
-Certainly, we don’t know if that will be the case this time around, but the roller coaster ride of 2022 has been interesting so far.
-During March, the S&P 500 gained 3.58%% and then dropped -8.8% in April.
-Will the market keep going lower from here or begin to correct?
+Certainly, the month of April has been an interesting phenomenon that further proves this point.
+During March, the S&P 500 lost -12.35% and then gained +12.82% in April.
+Will the market keep going higher from here, or crash again?
 The reality is that nobody actually knows.
 Since we don’t know the timing of this, buying back into the market over time tends to provider lower risk with consistent returns.

 Note: Indices mentioned are unmanaged and cannot be invested into directly.
 Investment strategies do not assure profit or protect against loss.
 Past performance is no guarantee of future results.
 Investing involves risk.
 Depending on the types of investments, there may be varying degrees of risk.
 Investors should be prepared to bear loss, including loss of principal.